CartoDB/cartoframes/docs/developer-center/guides/02-Quickstart.md

 ### Authentication

 If you have a CARTO account that you want to use with CARTOframes, you need to authenticate it by passing in your CARTO credentials.
-You will need your username (`base_url`) and an API key (`api_key`), which can be found at http://your_user_name.carto.com/your_apps.
+You will need your username (`username`) and an API key (`api_key`), which can be found at http://your_user_name.carto.com/your_apps.

 If you don't have a CARTO account but want to try out CARTOframes, you only need the `cartoframes` library.
 To learn more, take a look at the [Data Workflow](LINK) examples to visualize data from either a Dataframe or a GeoJSON.